 A high percentage of teenagers go through a rebellious or ‘crazy’ phase that is normal for their age and brain development.
-The difference between normal teen-crazy and truly troubled behavior is when the teenager falls behind his or her peers in critical areas.
-At a bare minimum, a normal teen will be able to do the following:
+The difference between normal teen-crazy and truly troubled behavior is when the teenager falls behind his or her peers in critical areas: school, social activity, emotional maturity, self-control or self discipline, risk awareness, self-fulfillment.

-Have and keep a friend or friends their own age who also attend school;
+- Have and keep a friend or friends their own age who also attend school;

-Develop a maturity level roughly the same as his or her peers;
+- Develop a maturity level roughly the same as his or her peers;

-Exercise self-control when he or she wants to;
+- Exercise self-control when he or she wants to;

-Enjoy activities that interest them.
+- Enjoy activities that interest them.